CENG501-Projects/CENG501-Spring2022/Project_Macan_Oydu/Readme.md

 @TODO: Explain the original method.

 Shadow removing model constructed by using masking information and proposed illumination transfomation mapping.
-By introducing constraints on this mapping, shadow regions' information is recovered and information of nan-shadow regions are preserved.
-Then, by bayesian recursion, where image with shadow is prior and no shadow image is posterior, variational model is constructed. İllutration of overall model is provided in the paper as down below.
+By introducing constraints on this mapping, shadow regions' information is recovered and information of non-shadow regions are preserved.
+Then, by bayesian recursion, where image with shadow is prior and no shadow image is posterior, variational model is constructed.
+Illustration of the overall model is provided in the paper as down below.

 ![image](https://user-images.githubusercontent.com/108632459/177399131-59faaa8a-0ba9-429c-93ef-af0e550836a9.png)